-When sending us proof of your cover please ensure that your document contains the following: Name/Address & 24 hour emergency telephone number of the Insurance Company / Your full name as the insured person / a policy number / confirmation of amount of medical cover as well as confirmation that you are covered for evacuation and repatriation.
-You will not be able to participate in our program should you not have the correct cover.
+When sending us your proof of cover, please ensure that your documentation contains the following: Name, Address & 24 hour emergency contact number of the insurance company, Your full name as the insured person, a policy number, confirmation of the amount of medical cover as well as confirmation that you are covered for the evacuation and repatriation.
+You will not be able to participate in this program if you do not have the correct cover.

-Most of our volunteers use www.caremed-travelinsurance.com and our volunteers from The Netherlands seem to prefer www.verzekeringeninhetbuitenland.nl
+Most of our volunteers use www.caremed-travelinsurance.com and our Netherlands visitors prefer www.verzekeringeninhetbuitenland.nl

-You should consult your local doctor with regards to immunisations, as we cannot give professional medical advice, however below are details of our personal recommendations for consideration purposes only.
-There may be other vaccinations, which may be recommended by your doctor, so once again please ensure you check thoroughly with your representatives.
+You should consult your doctor with regards to immunizations and vaccinations as we cannot give professional medical advice, however, below are details of personal recommendations for consideration purposes only.

-Tetanus: A recent tetanus injection is highly recommended.
+Tetanus: A recent tetanus shot is highly recommended

-Yellow fever: only required if travelling through a yellow fever designated country on your way to South Africa and if this is the case, you will be required to carry proof of a yellow fever vaccination (certificate) on entering South Africa.
+Yellow Fever: only required if travelling through a yellow fever designated country on your way to South Africa, and if this is the case, you will be required to carry proof of a yellow fever vaccination

-Rabies: Oudtshoorn and surrounds is a rabies free area so this vaccination should not be required, unless you are travelling into a rabies area after or before your stay with us.
+Rabies: Oudtshoorn and surrounds is a Rabies free area so this vaccination should not be required, unless you are travelling through a area of concern before or after your trip with us.

 WHAT TO PACK / WEAR

-To ensure that you blend in with our staff and to keep a professional image on the Ranch, you will be required to wear our volunteer uniform at all times whilst at work:
+To ensure that you blend in with our staff and maintain a professional image on the facility, you will be required to wear a volunteer uniform at all times when at work.

-- Volunteer tee-shirts/golf shirts will be issued to you on arrival
+2 Volunteer t-shirts will be issued to you upon arrival.

 INDEMNITY AND CODE OF CONDUCT